info-com/zenya-api-docs/source/classify-keywords.rst

 be removed.

-The result set includes a ``results`` key which provides a list of category id keys and associated data including :ref:`keyword-flags`, if requested and found.
+The result set includes a ``results`` key which provides a list of category id keys and associated data including :ref:`objects-flags`, if requested and found.
 The results in this set are in the same order as the keyword list submitted in the POST call.